mendix/docs/content/studio/page-editor-widgets.md

 ## 1 Introduction

-Widgets are single user-interface elements that can be configured: for example, a drop-down menu or different kinds of buttons.
+Widgets are single user-interface elements that can be configured.
+Examples of widgets can be a container, a drop-down menu, or different kinds of buttons.

 {{% image_container width="300" %}}![](attachments/page-editor-widgets/widgets-examples.png)
 {{% /image_container %}}